 The home of Reggae music means that the reggae tunes are a big feature of carnival along with the numerous calypso and soca bands.
-There are loads of soca parties that make this.
-They have an awesome colourful street parade that rivals any other seen other in the Caribbean.
+There are loads of soca parties that make this such a fun carnival.
+They have an awesome colorful street parade that rivals any other seen other in the Caribbean.
 It is full of colourful costumes, Caribbean tunes and hip shaking.

 Vincy Mas, St Vincent and the Grenadines

 What is carnival in St Vincent and the Grenadines?, What is Vincy Mas?

 Vincy Mas is a spectacular mid-summer carnival celebration that is full of Caribbean music and tradition.
 It is an incredibly lively and colorful carnival filled with six straight days of street parties and parades.
 Vincy Mas actually begins in May and the carnival celebrations keep going all the way till July.

 The event has some wild street parties including their J’ouvert and Mardi Gras.
 There are also loads of entertaining events including the Soca Monarch Competition, the Junior Pan Fest and Miss Carnival to name a few.
 Of course, the most prestigious and sought after is the mas band parade where bands compete to be named Band of the Year.
 The big Mardi Gras Parade of the Bands is the highlight of Carnival that is full of awesome Caribbean music and colorful costumes.

 Find out more: Read our Ultimate Guide to Vincy Mas